White Pages Directory Listings - V63.0

 Maintenance of Foreign Listings

-- Directory publication decisions (e.g. which communities to include in each directory or whether to interfile or sectionalize community listings) are the responsibility of Dex .
+- Directory publication decisions (e.g. which communities to include in each directory or whether to interfile or sectionalize community listings) are the responsibility of Thryv, Inc.

-- The Dex® White Pages section of a directory may be interfiled to include multiple communities and exchanges or it may include separate sections based on the publisher's criteria (e.g. by discrete community or other relevant geographic division).
+- The Real White Pages® section of a directory may be interfiled to include multiple communities and exchanges or it may include separate sections based on the publisher's criteria (e.g. by discrete community or other relevant geographic division).

-- If Dex notifies CenturyLink that it intends to change the configuration or scoping of a directory, CenturyLink will provide you with a courtesy notification because the change may affect your end-user's requirements for Foreign Listings.
+- If Thryv, Inc. notifies CenturyLink that it intends to change the configuration or scoping of a directory, CenturyLink may provide you with a courtesy notification if changes affect your Foreign Listings.

 While CenturyLink makes every effort to ensure the accuracy of end-users' listing(s), it is possible that inaccurate listing(s) or listing(s) that do not meet CenturyLink's business rules exist prior to your conversion order.
 You can determine this by checking Directory Listing Inquiry System (DLIS) or the CSR and requesting changes prior to submitting a conversion order.
 If, however, the Offline Listing Center identifies such listing(s) after your conversion order has processed, they will query you and request a correcting order.
 If a correcting order is not received within ten (10) business days for the erred listing(s), the Offline Listing Center may update/delete the listing(s) following the initial query and will notify you of the change via e-mail (unless other wise specified).